 Car Purchase Costs

 When buying a car, whether new or second-hand, there will likely be additional charges above the advertised price.
-Here’s a quick rundown on a few to consider:
+Here’s a quick rundown of a few to consider:

 - Stamp duty: usually payable on new cars and may vary from state to state.

-- Registration: when buying a new car it has to be registered and this is charged by the dealer on top of the advertised purchase price.
-Rego is state-based charged and varies from state to state.
+- Registration: When buying a new car it has to be registered and this is charged by the dealer on top of the advertised purchase price.
+Rego is a state-based charge and varies from state to state.
 You should be able to check your state transport department for rego costs.
 If buying a used car you will have to pay to transfer the registration from the seller to yourself.

-- Insurance: there are 2 types of insurance – Compulsory Third Party Insurance (known as a green slip in some states) which cover any damage your vehicle does to other people, but not yourself.
+- Insurance: There are 2 types of insurance – Compulsory Third third-party insurance (known as a green slip in some states) which covers any damage your vehicle does to other people, but not yourself.
 This is compulsory and varies on the price of the car and from insurer to insurer.
 Comprehensive Insurance is a full insurance policy and the cost will vary from insurer to insurer so it is worth getting quotes.
-If you have a car loan, the lender will likely require you take out a Comprehensive Insurance Policy.
+If you have a car loan, the lender will likely require you to take out a Comprehensive Insurance Policy.

-- Accessories insurance: often a car dealership may encourage you to take out additional policies such as tyre and rim protection policies.
-We advise you read up on these as many consumer authorities including the Australian Government Moneysmart website advise that these are not value for money.
+- Accessories insurance: Often a car dealership may encourage you to take out additional policies such as tyre and rim protection policies.
+We advise you to read up on these as many consumer authorities including the Australian Government Moneysmart website advise that these are not value for money.

 What costs are included in your car loan repayments?

-When it comes to registration, if you are buying from a dealer they will usually handle the registration and CTP and include it in your purchase price which means it is included in your car loan.
+When it comes to registration, if you are buying from a dealer or considering a no doc car loan, they will usually handle the registration and CTP and include it in your purchase price, which means it is included in your car loan.
 But that also means you will be paying interest on those elements.
-You may choose to pay for those items separately, thus reducing the loan amount and avoid paying interest on those amounts.
+You may choose to pay for those items separately, thus reducing the loan amount and avoiding paying interest on those amounts.